Avant-Rbx/Avant-Runtime/README.md

 This is the successor to [Nexus Unit Testing](https://github.com/TheNexusAvenger/Nexus-Unit-Testing).

 ⚠️ At the moment, only [TestEZ](https://github.com/Roblox/testez) is supported.
-Support of [Jest](https://github.com/Roblox/jest-roblox) is planned, but examples of usage in projects are required.
-Please create or add to a GitHub Issue for this.
+Support of [Jest](https://github.com/Roblox/jest-roblox) is wanted, but isn't supported due to the difficulty of integration.
+Help is wanted to properly integrate Jest.
+The main problem is creating sub-tests and updating their state at the end of `describe`, `it`, and others, as well as properly starting tests with the developer-provied runtime.

 ## Goals
 Avant exists to provide the following: